 Pearson Family Foundation v.
 University of Chicago (N.D.
 Okla.)

 Representing the University of Chicago in dispute arising from $100 million grant agreement.

-EEOC v.
-Texas Roadhouse (U.S. District Court, D. Massachusetts)
+Equal Employment Opportunity Commission v.
+Texas Roadhouse (U.S. District Court, D. Mass.)

 Trial counsel for landmark pattern or practice age discrimination claim brought by EEOC against national restaurant chain.
 After three-week jury trial in January 2017, case ended in a mistrial because jury was deadlocked after deliberating for one week.
 Law360 coverage here.
 Case settled prior to retrial.